Learn about ➜ Nerja Spain

 But Nerja is a bit different...

 Situated at the very end of the province, on the edge of the Sierras de Tejeda, Almijara y Alhama Natural Park, it has more in common with the Costa Tropical than the Costa del Sol.
 Nerja is typically more rustic, naturally beautiful, less developed and enjoys the same cooler microclimate as the Costa Tropical...
+But, Where is Nerja Spain Exactly?

 Day Trips to Nerja From Malaga or Granada

-** Two Popular Beaches (Salón & Caletilla) - Nerja, Spain
+** Two Popular Beaches (Salón & Caletilla) - Nerja Spain

-BEST Hotels & Where to Stay in Nerja
+Where to Stay in Nerja:

 We recommend prioritizing location when choosing where to stay in Nerja.
-It’s a small village, and if you love walking half as much as we do, consider one of these hotels within the old town.
-This way you don't need to worry about taxis or public transportation.
-Don't wait!
-Book your holiday in Nerja today!
+It’s a small village, and if you love walking half as much as we do, consider one of these two hotels in the old town.
+This way you won't have to worry about taxis or public transportation.

-Parador - Nerja, Spain
+Parador - Nerja Spain

 The Nerja Parador One of our top picks in Nerja!
 The Nerja Parador offers direct lift access to Burriana Beach and wonderful views of the coast.
 It offers an outdoor pool, tennis courts, free Wi-Fi, air-conditioned rooms, and a balcony or terrace. tour stars